rpatterson/feed-archiver/README.rst

-The ``sonarr`` plugin uses values from the link path configuration and/or the ``match`` groups to lookup a TV series/show managed by `Sonarr`_, then lookup an episode video file that corresponds to the feed item enclosure/content, and link the enclosure/content next to that video file.
-The ``link-paths`` configuration or ``match`` groups must
+The ``sonarr`` plugin uses values from the link path configuration and/or the ``match`` groups to lookup a TV series/show managed by `Sonarr`_, then lookup an episode video file that corresponds to the feed item enclosure, and link the enclosure next to that video file.
+The ``link-paths`` configuration or ``match`` groups must contain:
-contain:

 - ``url`` and ``api-key`` used to `connect to the Sonarr API`_
 - ``series_id`` or ``series_title`` used to `look up the TV show/series`_, note that